netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 > "XLLM": Not just "Large" Language Models, but Extra (Supplemental) Language Models."

-It is Trained with OPTIMIZED_INPUT_LANGUAGES - but also works "out of the box" with BPE.

 > "Conceptual Accessibility" - is the ability to make complex concepts accessible to anyone with SIMPLE_WORDS.

 "SIMPLE_WORDS" add a unique extra dimension in any embedded space.
-With the positive leverage of polysemy for "WORDZ".
+With the positive leverage of polysemy into "WORDZ".

 By principle, they are self_descriptive, self_healing, easy_to_say and decipher by naming each exactly what they are.

-That concept accomplishted automatically - by a LEXICAL_SCIENCE process called "NAMERATE_METASTATE".
+That concept accomplished automatically - by a LEXICAL_SCIENCE process called "NAMERATE_METASTATE".

 > Where a Gemini Agent "NAMERATES" any vague or abstract concept, by iterating its metastate dimensionality - until it generates better WORDZ.